Rafnuss/GeoPressureR/cran-comments.md

   raster and sp package are taking all this time.

-There is1 ERROR on R-hub
+There is 1 ERROR on R-hub

 * checking package dependencies ...
 ERROR
   Package required but not available: 'EBImage'